 3 – MobiOne Studio

-One of the top free iOS emulators for Windows is MobiOne Studio, a one-stop shop for developers wishing to port their iOS apps to Android or vice versa.
+MobiOne Studio, a one-stop-shop for developers wishing to port their iOS apps to Android or vice versa.
 It lets you create native iOS apps from scratch, to be used on any compatible device.
 These apps are built on the HTML5 hybrid-native app model with the use of the open-source Cordova/PhoneGap framework.
 MobiOne Studio moreover, can also be used to prepare an optimized mobile web app or website using your Windows PC.
 This top of the line tool excels in letting you create status notifications on the desktop and even configure your apps for running on the iPhone and the iPad.

 4 – Smartface